MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/data-upgrade-2012.md

 Ensure that you've completed the preupgrade checklist in AX 2012.
 For more information, see [Preupgrade checklist for data upgrade](prepare-data-upgrade.md).

 > [!IMPORTANT]
-> It is recommended that before you run the upgrade, apply the latest **Quality Update** for the Dynamics 365 version you are using.
+> It's recommended that before you run the upgrade, apply the latest **Quality Update** for the Dynamics 365 version you are using.

 ### Back up your AX 2012 database

 Back up your AX 2012 database using the standard Microsoft SQL Server process to produce a BAK file.
-If you use the compression option when you create the backup, the file size will be smaller, and less time is required in order upload it to and download it from Microsoft Azure Storage.
+If you use the compression option when you create the backup, the file size is smaller, and less time is required in order upload it to and download it from Microsoft Azure Storage.

 > [!NOTE]
 > The collation of the AX 2012 database must be **SQL_Latin1_General_CP1_CI_AS**.
 If your database is a different collation, follow these steps: [Change the database collation for development environments](coll-dev-env.md).